Knives Out Is So Much More Than This Generation’s Clue

 Recent Comments

-- wlewisiii on The 25 Most Anticipated SFF Books of 2020 1 hour ago
+- Juanma Barranquero on The 25 Most Anticipated SFF Books of 2020 3 hours ago

-- Thierafhal on Star Trek: The Next Generation Rewatch: “Time’s Arrow, Part II” 1 hour ago
+- Alison Kirkland on Star Trek: Deep Space Nine Rewatch: “Move Along Home” 3 hours ago

-- allthewayupstate on Frozen 2 Is Better Than the Original, a First for Disney Animated Features 4 hours ago

-- mcmordain on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 4 hours ago
+- Mayhem on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 4 hours ago

-- Natasha Vukicevic on Five Amusing A.I.
-Characters Who Should All Definitely Hang Out 4 hours ago
+- AndyLove on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 4 hours ago

+- jdfs on Reading The Wheel of Time: Thom Is Sent Away and Min Is Still Trapped in Robert Jordan’s The Shadow Rising (Part 12) 7 hours ago

-- Colin R on The Dragon Prince Ended Season 3 With a Battle That Could Rival Any Lord of the Rings Movie 6 hours ago
+- IúkaSylvie on Sleeps With Monsters: Moribito: Guardian of the Spirit 8 hours ago

-- Sunspear on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 7 hours ago
+- mspence on Star Trek The Original Series Rewatch: “Journey to Babel” 8 hours ago

-- Tregoweth on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 7 hours ago
+- KatherineMW on The Mandalorian Tries to Do Things the Old-Fashioned Way in Chapter 4, “Sanctuary” 10 hours ago

+- Tamfang on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 11 hours ago